 Updating your will as soon as your divorce is filed

-What happens if temporary orders have been issued in your divorce and then your spouse passes away?
+What happens if your divorce has issued temporary orders and then your spouse passes away?

-The initial stage of a divorce case is what I call "Temporary Orders" temporary orders sets forth the initial set of orders that you and your spouse will need to live by until final orders can be negotiated and signed into being by you, your spouse and the judge.
+The initial stage of a divorce case is what I call "Temporary Orders" temporary orders set forth the initial set of orders that you and your spouse will need to live by until final orders can be negotiated and signed into being by your spouse and the judge.
 These orders govern your household expenses, bills, and issues related to your children.

 Mediated Settlement Agreements

-Death after the Final Decree is entered
+Death after the Final Decree is entered.

-If you and your spouse have had a Final Decree of Divorce entered (all parties and the judge have signed) and you find yourself in a position where there are unmet obligations by your ex-spouse in that final decree but your ex-spouse has passed away you have two options to choose from.
+If you and your spouse have had a Final Decree of Divorce entered (all parties and the judge have signed), and you find yourself in a position where there are unmet obligations by your ex-spouse in that final decree, but your ex-spouse has passed away, you have two options to choose from.

-Under either option one or option two, your ex-spouse's estate would defend the lawsuit and if the estate has a personal representative would be the named defendant in that lawsuit.
+Under either option one or option two, your ex-spouse's estate would defend the lawsuit, and if the estate has a personal representative, would be the named defendant in that lawsuit.

 This is all to say that a family law court cannot change the division of property contained in your Final Decree of Divorce.
-Any order that you win from an enforcement suit can only clarify or seek to implement the agreements or orders contained within the Final Decree of Divorce.
+Any order you win from an enforcement suit can only clarify or seek to implement the agreements or orders contained within the Final Decree of Divorce.
 Any additional orders can only be used as a tool to enforce whatever is contained in your Final Decree of Divorce as far as a division of property is concerned.
 A court can order that specific property be delivered to you, enforce specific provisions and clarify provisions or orders that to that point may be considered unclear.

 Child Support after the death of an ex-spouse-tomorrow's blog topic

-We hope that today's blog post has taught you something about family law that to this point you may have never considered before.
-It is understandable to not want to discuss death or any subject related to death.
-However, situations we have discussed today have arisen in the lives of clients of our office this past year and we felt the subject matter was too important to not write about.
+We hope that today's blog post has taught you something about family law that, to this point, you may have never considered before.
+It is understandable not to want to discuss death or any subject related to death.
+However, situations we have discussed today have arisen in the lives of clients of our office this past year, and we felt the subject matter was too important not to write about.